 WZSP-FM 105.3 Nocatee – In 1998, Heartland Broadcasting (Harold “Hal” M. Kneller, Jr., president) launched WZSP on 105.3 FM.
-The 6,000-watter is licensed to the city of Nocatee in rural De Soto County and broadcasts a directional pattern using a 400-foot tower at 2789 S.W.
+The 6,000-watter is licensed to the city of Nocatee and broadcasts a directional pattern using a 400-foot tower at 2789 S.W.
 Addison Avenue in Arcadia.
 Studios are located with sister station WZZS midway between Zolfo Springs and Arcadia on US Highway 17.

 Other names in WZSP history include Armando Hernandez (afternoons-2005), Gary Evong (operations-2006), Elias Parocua (evenings, then mornings-2006), Luis Garcia (afternoons-2006), Arturo Pacheco (late nights-2006), Jorge Ramos (afternoons-2006; mornings-2010), Diana Gonzalez (mornings-2006; middays-2010; music director-2014), Bubba James (BJ Odom-operations/PD/music director-2009), Alex Cavazos (afternoons-2010), Sherry Good (business manager-2010), Carolyn Kneller (promotions-2010), and Casey Williams (sales manager-2010), “La Nacha” (morning show-2014), Arturo Jaimes (afternoons-2014), “Erazno” (syndicated night show-2014).

 (Please contact us if you have additional information to share about WZSP.)